Johns Hopkins researchers confirm coal in dust of Curtis Bay community

 Testing from researchers at Johns Hopkins University shows coal is making its way to the community.

-Heaney and his team got involved in this research after hearing the communities issues.
+Heaney and his team got involved in this research after hearing about the community's issues.

 People have long reported not being able to open windows for years and even made claims of health problems.

-The scientists trapped the dark dust in double sided tape, then used an electron microscope to determine if coal particles were in the dust.
+The scientists trapped the dark dust in double-sided tape and then used an electron microscope to determine if coal particles were in the dust.

 "So the approach that we set up we think is quite practical and feasible for communities that are similar to Curtis Bay to be able to answer this question all across the country," said Heaney.